-Next: Installation summary, Previous: Bugs, Up: Installation [Contents][Index]
+Next: Summary, Previous: Reporting Problems and Bugs, Up: Installing gawk [Contents][Index]

 // Do C++ comments work? answer: yes! of course